chharvey/counterpoint/docs/spec/notation.md

 in the chapter [Data Types and Values](./data-types.md).

 #### Formal Grammar (AG)
-The grammar below (which is a CFG) describes the formal AGs that describe the Solid language.
+The grammar below (which is a CFG) describes the formal AGs that describe the Counterpoint Programming Language.
 ```
 Item ::=
 	| STRING